Logic System

 To activate the custom triggers, it is necessary to add custom code to the game.

-class provides an API to interact with custom triggers.
+The ModTriggers class provides an API to interact with custom triggers.

 There are two ways of activating triggers: 1) Activating all triggers of a specific type that currently exist in the level.
 2) Activating triggers per-entity.